YinJC/uk-tex-faq/FAQ-psfchoice.md

----
-layout: page
-title: Choice of Type&nbsp;1 fonts for typesetting Maths
+# Choice of Type&nbsp;1 fonts for typesetting Maths
----

 If you are interested in text alone, you can in principle use any of the huge numbers of text fonts in Adobe Type&nbsp;1, TrueType or OpenType